GlareDB/glaredb.github.io/introduction/quickstart.md

 ```

-## Quickstart with SQL using Python
+## Quickstart with SQL using Python in a Jupyter Notebook

 1. Create and activate a new Python environment with: